Learning to Purification for Unsupervised Person Re-identification: Method

+Specifically, the teacher model is trained with cluster contrast learning and the proposed FP module with the following objective:

-where $u_{q}^{ {global}}$ is the global feature vector of the query. $\phi_{k}^{ {global}}$ is centroid global feature vector representing the $k-th$ cluster stored in the memory. $C$ is the number of the cluster. $\tau$ is the temperature hyper-parameter.
-Naturally, the other branches can be formulated in a similar way:
+where $u_{q}^{ {*}}$ is the feature vector of the query instance $q$ from the corresponding view. $\phi_{k}^{ {*}}$ is the centroid feature vector representing the $k-th$ cluster stored in the memory. $\phi_{+}^{ {*}}$ is the centroid feature vector representing the cluster query instance $q$ belongs to stored in the memory. $\tau$ is the temperature hyper-parameter and $C$ is the number of the cluster.
+Different from SPCL \cite{ge2020self} and CCL \cite{dai2021cluster} which only use global features in the training process, we also maintain feature representations from local views in the training phase to promote the model to discover more detailed information as following:

-To promote the model to discover more discriminative cues, the multi-level memory based objective function can be proposed in the following way:
+where $\lambda_{2}$ is the loss weight to balance the importance between global and local features and more details about the training process of teacher model can refer to Sec. \ref{teacher-training}.